 Ruhama is an Irish Non-Governmental Organisation (NGO) and a registered charity (Charity number: CHY 10733).
-Ruhama currently receives more than half of its funding from statutory sources including: the Department of Justice and Equality (Anti-Human Trafficking Unit), the Health Service Executive (HSE CH06), and the South Inner City Local Drugs and Alcohol Task Force (HSE CH07).
+Ruhama currently receives over 75% of it’s funding from statutory sources including: the Department of Justice (Victims of Crime Unit), the Health Service Executive (HSE CH06), and the South Inner City Local Drugs and Alcohol Task Force (HSE CH07).
 The remainder of Ruhama’s funding is sourced through fundraising, donations and non-statutory grants.
-Our audited accounts can be reviewed here.
+Our most recent audited accounts can be reviewed here:

-Ruhama is deeply grateful for all our financial supporters, who enable our work supporting women affected by prostitution and sex trafficking.
-From our major statutory funders and small grant-makers, to the companies who assist us through their CSR programmes, to the individuals who fundraise so enthusiastically on our behalf, and those who donate small but essential amounts on a monthly or one-off basis – your support and generosity is essential to us.
+Ruhama is deeply grateful to all our financial supporters, who enable our work supporting women impacted by prostitution and sex trafficking.
+From our major statutory funders and small grant-makers, to the companies who assist us through their CSR programmes, to the individuals who fundraise so enthusiastically on our behalf, and those who donate essential amounts on a monthly or one-off basis – your support and generosity is essential to us.

 To achieve this, Ruhama:

-- Is an adherent to the Statement of Guiding Principles for Fundraising
+- Adheres to the Statement of Guiding Principles for Fundraising

-- Has developed a clear Code of Governance for the Ruhama Board of Directors
+- Has a clear Code of Governance for the Ruhama Board of Trustees

-- Maintains transparency and full reporting to our many diverse grant makers.
+- Maintains transparency and full reporting to all funders